 - In the Alternate HISHE, Leia reveals that the Resistance has spent the last 30 years building their own Death Star, the Right Back Atcha.
 It destroys the Starkiller Base in one shot.

 - In the LEGO HISHE, Luke kicking Kylo Ren's ass after he's tracked down on his island.
-Then he proceeds to beat him with a Stormtrooper's baton (along with Anakin Skywalker's ghost appearing and siding with Luke after Ren begs for his help), then Luke drags him home to his parents using the Force.
+Then he proceeds to spank him with a Stormtrooper's baton (along with Anakin Skywalker's ghost appearing and siding with Luke after Ren begs for his help), then Luke drags him home to his parents using the Force.

 - In Batman v Superman: Dawn of Justice

 - Batman prepares his second Kryptonite grenade, aims at Superman, shoots, and Supes dodges.

 Superman: Because I'm "faster than a speeding bullet".
 I win!

 - After Lex blows up the Senate, Superman simply says "Dang it!", goes back in time by spinning the earth backwards, takes the wheelchair hiding the bomb, and throws it up into the sky.
 Doing so even earns the cheers of the people who were there to protest him!

 - Superman is preparing for what he thinks is a Heroic Sacrifice which in the movie does kill him.
 But instead Batman picks up the kryptonite spear and kills Doomsday while he's still caught in Wonder Woman's lasso, with no heroes dying in the process.
 Topped off by the most badass use of HISHE Batman's catchphrase ever... to the tune of Leeroy Jenkins.